konne88/bagpipe/started.md

 ### Run Bagpipe

 This section shows how to run Bagpipe to verify that the [Internet2 AS][I2] never uses "martian" routing information --- routing information for invalid prefixes such as localhost.
-To verify that the "no martian" policy holds for Internet2, first download the file [example.tar][EX] that contains the policy and Internet2's configurations, and and then pass that file to Bagpipe:
+To verify that the "no-martian" policy holds for Internet2, first download the file [example.tar][EX] that contains the policy and Internet2's configurations, and and then pass that file to Bagpipe:

     cat example.tar | docker run -i konne/bagpipe verify atla

 The above command assumes an installation of docker.
 Docker installation instructions are provided [here][DOCKER].
 You may have to run `docker` as root.
 I promise installing and understanding docker doesn't take long, and it will be beneficial even if you won't end up using Bagpipe.

-Bagpipe first downloads some resources (this takes a while for the first time you start Bagpipe), and then verifies the "no martian" policy for the Atlanta `atla` router of Internet2 (replace `atla` with `all` to verify the policy for all routers of Internet2).
+Bagpipe first downloads some resources (this takes a while for the first time you start Bagpipe), and then verifies the "no-martian" policy for the Atlanta `atla` router of Internet2 (replace `atla` with `all` to verify the policy for all routers of Internet2).
 The output of Bagpipe should contain:

     total number of checks 39
     check 0